dart-lang/language/accepted/future-releases/spread-collections/feature-specification.md

     and `V` and `K` is not assignable to the key type of the map or `V` is not assignable to the value type of the map.

+*   A spread element has static type `Object`. *We don't allow implicit downcasting from `Object` to some `Iterable` or `Map` type because we may not know the element, key, or value types to cast it to.*

 If implicit downcasts are disabled, then the "is assignable to" parts here become strict subtype checks instead.